pjrobertson/futo-literatim/README.md

 ## Testing

 **Futo tests** - You can run things like `./gradlew connectedAndroidTest` to run test (see all tests with `./gradlew tasks`).
 However tests seem to be failing right now

+## Notice & License

+LiteratIM Keyboard is a modified version of FUTO keyboard, a keyboard app created by FUTO with the goal of making a good modern keyboard that stays offline and doesn't spy on you.
+That keyboard is a fork of [LatinIME, The Android Open-Source Keyboard](https://android.googlesource.com/platform/packages/inputmethods/LatinIME), with significant changes made to it.

+The FUTO code in this repositor is licensed under the [FUTO Source First License 1.1](LICENSE.md).
+Additional code created by Patrick Robertson and David Chan are licensed under the [Apache License 2.0](LICENSE_LITERATIM).